nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.2.
 What version of Python is required?

-Amplify Agent will work with Python 2.6+.
+NGINX Amplify Agent will work with Python 2.6+.

 ### 2.3.
 How do I add a new a system to the monitoring?